bacionejs/stuff/README.md

 ### Limitations
 - **The data only contains words used by more than one game**.
 Thinky is designed to compare 188 games and uses **consensus** to reduce 20,000 words to 5,000 words.
 If you want, I can change it.
-- Only html/js.
+- Only evaluates html/js.
 No json, etc.

 ### Misc